-When a user queries your domain, they will be answered by the closest authoritative name server, which will point them to the end point you specified in the record.
+When a user queries your domain, they will be answered by the closest (in network hops) authoritative name server, which will point them to the end point you specified in the record.

 Anycast networks are comprised of dozens of endpoints, usually multiple authoritative name servers in each region of the world.
 CDN services and DNS hosting providers use Anycast networks to deliver information/content faster and more reliably.
 That’s because Anycast technology automatically calculates the closest server to the end-user.
 Usually, the more endpoints in an Anycast network will increase redundancy and reduce latency between end-users and your network edge.